-- pens, pencils, highlighters, and colored pencils for use on scratch paper - handheld calculators for the specific tests/sessions listed in the previous section for students who prefer them to the online calculator - > When using a handheld calculator, each student must have sole access to the calculator, and test administrators must ensure that students do not have access to calculator instructions or formula sheets that accompany calculators.
+- pens, pencils, highlighters, and colored pencils for use on scratch paper - handheld calculators for the specific tests/sessions listed in the previous section for students who prefer them to the online calculator - When using a handheld calculator, each student must have sole access to the calculator, and test administrators must ensure that students do not have access to calculator instructions or formula sheets that accompany calculators.
 The memory should be cleared from any calculator with the ability to store information (other than basic numbers). - > The Department recommends that handheld calculators be equivalent to the ones embedded online (see the previous section).
-At a minimum, schools should provide a five-function calculator.
+At a minimum, schools should provide a five-function calculator for students taking the grades 5 and 8 STE tests, the Introductory Physics test, and Session 2 of the grades 7, 8, and 10 Mathematics tests.
 Students may also use their own handheld calculator, including a graphing calculator.
-Calculators that access the internet are not allowed. - printed reference sheets for the Mathematics retest and the Introductory Physics test - > The Department strongly recommends providing printed reference sheets for students to use in addition to the one that appears in the MCAS Student Kiosk. - > Reference sheets are available at mcas.onlinehelp.cognia.org/practice for schools to download and print (printed copies cannot be ordered). - equation editor symbol keys for the Mathematics retest and Introductory Physics test - > Equation editor symbol keys are needed only for tablets. - > These sheets are available at mcas.onlinehelp.cognia.org/practice for schools to download and print (printed copies cannot be ordered). - equation editor guides for Mathematics and Introductory Physics - > These sheets are available at mcas.onlinehelp.cognia.org/practice for schools to download and print (printed copies cannot be ordered). - computer mice - styluses for touch-screen devices, if used in regular instruction - headphones for students using the text-to-speech or screen reader accommodation (See Appendix C for more information.) - authorized bilingual word-to-word dictionaries and glossaries for students who are currently or were ever reported as ELs (See Appendix C for more information.)
+Calculators that access the internet are not allowed. - printed reference sheets for the grades 5-8 and 10 Mathematics tests and the Introductory Physics test - > The Department recommends providing printed reference sheets for students to use in addition to the one that appears in the MCAS Student Kiosk. - > Reference sheets are available at mcas.onlinehelp.cognia.org/practice for schools to print (printed copies cannot be ordered). - equation editor symbol keys for Mathematics, grade 8 STE, and Introductory Physics - > Equation editor symbol keys are needed only for students using tablets. - > These sheets are available at mcas.onlinehelp.cognia.org/practice for schools to print (printed copies cannot be ordered). - equation editor guides for Mathematics, grade 8 STE, and Introductory Physics - > These sheets are available at mcas.onlinehelp.cognia.org/practice for schools to print (printed copies cannot be ordered). - computer mice - styluses for touch-screen devices, if used in regular instruction - headphones for students with disabilities using the Text-to-Speech or Screen Reader accommodations (See Appendix C for more information.) - authorized bilingual word-to-word dictionaries and glossaries for students who are currently or were ever reported as ELs (See Appendix C for more information.)